WakiMak/trentent.github.io-forked/_posts/2015-07-08-citrix-universal-print-server-troubleshooting-printing-blank-pages-or-inconsistent-printing.md

 tags:
   - Citrix
 ---
-We have an application that is hard coded to map printers via a UNC path. &nbsp;This is the bane of a Citrix admin whom wants to minimize the number of drivers on the & server as each UNC connection can prompt for a driver install (this is how our environment is configured). &nbsp;User's click 'Install Driver' and boom, your Citrix server has another driver on your server and another point of possible instability.
+We have an application that is hard coded to map printers via a UNC path. &nbsp;This is the bane of a Citrix admin whom wants to minimize the number of drivers on The XenApp Server as each UNC connection can prompt for a driver install (this is how our environment is configured). &nbsp;User's click 'Install Driver' and boom, your Citrix server has another driver on your server and another point of possible instability.

 Citrix has attempted to solve this using the Universal Print Driver (UPD) but this just maps printers from your local system to the Citrix session. &nbsp;Each printer is given a unique name and each queue is given a unique port as well.